onaio/fhir-tooling/importer/README.md

 - The fifth column `id` is optional.
 If populated with a uuid, it will be used as the Practitioner uuid when creating the Practitioner resource.
 If left empty, a random uuid will be generated
 - The sixth column is the `userType`, this needs to be set to either `Practitioner` or `Supervisor`
 - The seventh column is `enableUser` which defaults to True if not set
-- The eigth and nineth column are details about the users Keycloak Group and are required for proper assignment
+- The eighth and ninth column are details about the users Keycloak Group and are required for proper assignment
 - The last two columns are the `ApplicationID` and `password`

 ### 3. Create organizations in bulk
 - Run `python3 main.py --csv_file csv/organizations/organizations_min.csv --resource_type organizations --log_level info`
 - See example csv [here](/importer/csv/organizations/organizations_min.csv)
-- The first  column __name__ is the only one reqired
+- The first  column __name__ is the only one required
 - [organizations_full](/importer/csv/organizations/organizations_full.csv) shows more options available
 - The third column is the request method, can be either create or update.
 Default is set to create
 - The fourth column is the id, which is required when updating